Bachelor of Arts in Economics

-Students can declare economics as a major at the Economics Department office in HSS 142.
-The department requires that all majors meet with an Economics advisor each spring.
-Advisors counsel students on the selection of Economics courses, and help maintain an individual student advising folder, available at the Economics department office.
-It is recommended that students also meet an undergraduate advisor in BUS 112 Student Success center to review their GE and other university requirements.
-Students who do not see an advisor will not be able to register for the fall semester.
+Students can declare economics as a major by submitting an online request.
+The department requires that all majors meet with an Economics advisor each fall.
+Advisors counsel students on the selection of Economics courses.
+It is recommended that students also meet an undergraduate advisor in the Student Success center to review their GE and other university requirements.
+Students who do not complete mandatory advising will not be able to register for the spring semester.

 Program Learning Outcomes

 - In the program, students will acquire knowledge of current economic theory and thought needed to examine a particular economic issue or event.
 They will also develop an understanding of the role played by economic institutions, as well as how public policy can affect economic and social outcomes.

 - In the program, students will master the ability to collect, process, interpret, analyze, and draw conclusions from economic information and economic data using appropriate quantitative methods.

 - In the program, students will develop and expand on skills necessary to effectively communicate economic ideas both orally and in writing to a wide audience.